BlueWallet Review: Bitcoin-Only Wallet

 Disadvantages of BlueWallet

-BlueWallet is not a native Lightning wallet, and to make Lightning transactions, you need to connect to your own Lightning Network node.
-This requirement can be considered a potential drawback, especially for users who don’t possess technical skills or have experience running their own nodes.
+BlueWallet is not a native Lightning wallet, and to make Lightning transactions, you need to connect to your own Lightning Network node or import a Lightning wallet.
+This requirement can be considered a potential drawback, especially for users who don’t possess technical skills or experience running their own nodes.

 Like all hot wallets, transactions are done online.
 BlueWallet can be subject to hacker attacks.
 This is a potential risk with any software application.
 However, the developers of BlueWallet have implemented multiple security features to help protect your information.